 Often photographers are asked to “stop action” for a shoot.
 This could mean anything from “freezing” water droplets, stopping dancers mid-air in a jump, or tennis players mid-swing outside in full sun.
-All of the aforementioned scenarios can use different flash durations, and depending on the Mono-head or Flash System (power pack and head), some fair better than others.
+All of the aforementioned scenarios can use a different flash duration, and depending on the Mono-head or Flash System (power pack and head), some fair better than others.

 This article basically concentrates on how to read, relate and understand exactly what information manufacturers are publishing by looking at a spec sheet.
 Lastly, there are some samples to prove that you can “freeze” action at 1/10th of a second shutter speed as well as a cameras 1/160th sync speed.

 So…exactly what is flash duration and how does one interpret manufacturers spec sheets?

 To establish a comparison of technical specs, there HAS to be apples–to–apples comparisons and this is done through standardization.
 The International Standards Organization (ISO) has decreed that through the ISO 2827 for Photography / Electronic Flash Equipment, there is a Standard of Light Output and Performance, known as Flash Duration.
 Flash Duration by its simplest definition is the amplitude (or power), measured over time as seen in Table 1, and there are different times that the amplitude is measured.

 ISO-2827 states there is a flash measuring calculation of t0.5 and t0.1, where t0.5 is the Effective Flash Duration and t0.1 is the Total Flash Duration.
 Table 2 shows the t0.5 measurement and it is 50% of power within the overall duration of the flash.

 The real measurement that photographers should be studying is the t0.1 number and that is the Total flash duration at 10% of the overall duration as illustrated in Table 3.